Greg Wilson (soccer)

 Gregory J. Wilson (born c.
 1971/72) is an American soccer head coach and former professional player.
 He is currently the associate head coach with the UC Santa Barbara Gauchos men's soccer team.

 Early life and education

 Wilson was a native of Downingtown, Pennsylvania and attended Downingtown High School.
-He was a member of the state championship soccer team in 1989 and was named as a National Soccer Coaches Association of America All-American player prior to the conclusion of his high school career.
+He was a member of the state championship soccer team in 1989 and was named as a National Soccer Coaches Association of America All-American player before the conclusion of his high school career.

 Wilson attended college at Philadelphia College of Textiles & Science and was a student-athlete on the men's soccer team from 1990 to 1993.
-He graduated with a Bachelor of Science in Marketing in 1994.
+He graduated with a Bachelor of Science in marketing in 1994.

 Playing career

 Wilson played professionally with the Pennsylvania Freedom in the USISL for three years.
 At 22, he was one of the youngest players on the Freedom for the 1994 United States Interregional Soccer League season.